zainab-sarfrazzz/Decode_labs-_tasks/week3/README.md

-# Project 3: Customer Segmentation Using Unsupervised Learning
+# Customer Segmentation Using Unsupervised Learning

-## Project Overview
+## 📌 Project Overview

-This project focuses on customer segmentation using Unsupervised Learning techniques.
-The goal is to discover hidden groups of customers based on their demographic and purchasing behavior.
+This project focuses on customer segmentation using **Unsupervised Machine Learning** techniques.
+The objective is to identify hidden groups of customers based on their demographic information and purchasing behavior.

-PCA is used for dimensionality reduction, while K-Means clustering is used to group similar customers.
-The Elbow Method and Silhouette Score are used to find the suitable number of clusters.
+The project uses **Principal Component Analysis (PCA)** for dimensionality reduction and **K-Means Clustering** to group customers with similar characteristics.
+The **Elbow Method** and **Silhouette Score** are used to determine the optimal number of clusters.

+The identified customer segments help businesses understand customer behavior and support data-driven marketing strategies.

+---

-## Objectives
+## 🎯 Objectives

+- Explore and understand the customer dataset.
-- Clean and preprocess customer data
+- Clean and preprocess the data.
-- Handle missing values
+- Handle missing values.
-- Encode categorical features
+- Encode categorical variables.
-- Scale the data
+- Scale numerical features.
-- Apply Principal Component Analysis (PCA)
+- Apply Principal Component Analysis (PCA).
-- Use the Elbow Method to find the optimal number of clusters
+- Determine the optimal number of clusters using the Elbow Method.
-- Use Silhouette Score to evaluate clustering quality
+- Evaluate clustering quality using the Silhouette Score.
-- Apply K-Means clustering
-- Visualize customer segments
+- Build customer segments using K-Means clustering.
-- Create meaningful customer personas
+- Analyze and interpret customer personas.

+---

-## Dataset
+## 📂 Dataset

-The project uses the Customer Personality Analysis dataset.
-The dataset contains information about customer demographics, household details, and purchasing behavior.
+The project uses the **Customer Personality Analysis** dataset, which contains customer demographic information, household details, and purchasing behavior.

+---

-## Technologies Used
+## 🛠️ Technologies Used

 - Python
 - Pandas